Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 Support currently includes:

-- Coronavirus Job Retention Scheme (extended to March 2021)
+- Coronavirus Job Retention Scheme (extended to end of April 2021)

 - Business rates holiday for retail, hospitality and leisure businesses (includes museums)

 - Lockdown grants worth up to £9,000 per property (updated 6 January)

 - From January 2021 £594 million is also being made available for Local Authorities and the Devolved Administrations to support other businesses not eligible for the grants, that might be affected by the restrictions.
 Businesses should apply to their Local Authorities.

 - Plans to extend existing government-backed loan schemes and the Future Fund to the end of March, and an ability to top-up Bounce Back Loans